|Happy Hour Crag

 Aug 26, 2001

 This is a fun route.
-Its a little easier than a 5.9, the only 5.9 sections is the small overhang 3/4 the way up.
-Even thought this sight says that its a trad route, you could easily top rope it with an anchor between a big rock and a tree.
+It's a little easier than a 5.9, the only 5.9 sections is the small overhang 3/4 the way up.
+Even thought this site says that it's a trad route, you could easily top rope it with an anchor between a big rock and a tree.

 |By Jeff Lockyer|